aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. On the **Users \| All users** blade, click on the entry representing your user account.

-1. On the blade displaying the properties of your user account, click on **Edit**.
+1. On the blade displaying the properties of your user account, click on **Edit properties**.

 1. In the **Settings** section, in the **Usage location** drop-down list, select the **United States** entry and click on **Save**.